September October November December January February March April

-National Rifle Association - Parent must be active or retired law enforcement officer and member of the NRA.
+National Rifle Association - Parents must be active or retired law enforcement officers and members of the NRA.
 Jeanne E. Bray Memorial Scholarship.

 Elks National Foundation Most Valuable Student The Elks National Foundation awards $2.44 million in college scholarships to a total of 500 high school seniors nationwide through its Most Valuable Student contest.

-Colby Community College Presidential Scholarship - Two year Scholarship worth $1,500 per year.
-To qualify you must have a GPA of 3.25 or greater, demonstrate leadership qualities and have a composite ACT score of 21 or greater.
-Must be recommended by your Counselor.
-Possible leadership scholarships available as well.
+Colby Community College Presidential Scholarship - Two-year Scholarship worth $1,500 per year.
+To qualify, you must have a GPA of 3.25 or greater, demonstrate leadership qualities and have a composite ACT score of 21 or greater. counselor must be recommended by your counselor.
+Possible leadership scholarships are available as well.

-Scholarship will provide recipients with the opportunity to graduate college debt-free.
+The Hagan Scholarship will provide recipients with the opportunity to graduate from college debt-free.
 To learn more,

 visit the HSF website.
 Our goal is to award over 600 new scholarships in April 2022.